Parsl/parslguts/taskpath.rst

 .. todo:: perhaps this initialization code is in enough of one place to link to in the DFK code?

-htex consists of a small part that runs in the user workflow process
+The High Throughput Executor consists of a small part that runs in the user workflow process and then quite a lot of other processes.

-.. todo:: do I need to defined "user workflow process " earlier on in this chapter? it's somethat that should be defined and perhaps there should be a glossary or index for this document for terms like that?) and several other processes.

 The first process in the interchange, defined in `parsl/executors/high_throughput/interchange.py <https://github.com/Parsl/parsl/blob/3f2bf1865eea16cc44d6b7f8938a1ae1781c61fd/parsl/executors/high_throughput/interchange.py>`_.
 This runs on the same host as the user workflow process and offloads task and result queues.